m6ishikawa/m6ishikawa.github.io/content/posts/2021-05-07-illustration-practice.md

 ---
-title: "2021/05/07 Practice to color shades and shadows of hairs and lights of a character"
+title: "Practice to color shades and shadows of hairs and lights of a character"
 date: 2021-05-08T01:24:10+09:00
 draft: false
 ---